Vinfall/UserScripts/README.md

 - [ ] Simplify rules, `selector` & `regex` are mostly identical
 - [ ] Figure out if `observer` is always needed (or why `// @run-at       document-end` does not work much as intended)

+### Discuz Short URL

+> [!WARNING]
+> This is the sanitized public version and would NOT be updated regularly.

+- Only tested on a few Discuz forums
+- Only work in limited URLs/mods
+- NOT recommended to use

 ### No-Intro

 SharePoint Cookie Pasta: